Boulious/aggregate/README.md

 ```
 ## Running

-Use published images to run in AWS Batch or any other environmet for containers.
+Use published images to run in AWS Batch or any other environment for containers.

 ## License
 [MIT](https://github.com/emilia-smolko/aggregate/blob/main/LICENSE)